ChloeZhu1/Machine-Vision-and-Neural-Network-Design-for-Electrical-Switching-Stations-/README.md

 ```

 > The OCR demos use an interactive ROI selector (`selectROI`)—you draw a box around the text you want recognized.

-## Notes / TODOs

-- Some original demo code was written with hard-coded local file paths; this repo replaces the defaults with `assets/...` paths.
-- If you want to commit large videos, use **Git LFS** and remove the `*.mp4` ignore rule.
-- Next cleanup targets (recommended):
-  - unify CLI arguments across apps
-  - package indicator detection into a reusable library module
-  - add non-interactive OCR mode (auto-crop via EAST)

----

-If you want, tell me your preferred repo name and a one-sentence project tagline; I can also generate:
-- a polished `docs/` write-up (method + results)
-- an SVG pipeline diagram for your README
-- GitHub release-ready screenshots / GIFs